This section is under construction

 But bacteria don’t mate: they reproduce by dividing themselves in half.
 So how do we define a species?
 In fact, even terms like “parent” or “child” aren’t quite appropriate if each new cell is an identical copy of the old one.
 For very broad categories, like phylum or even genus, the similarities among like cells is high enough that we feel comfortable grouping them together with a common name, but at what point do we reach the lowest, most specific level.

-The answer is tricky for another reason, called horizontal gene transfer, a process by which sometimes (in fact, quite often), a microbe will absorb genes from nearby microbes, altering its genome and its corresponding functions, sometimes significantly.
+The answer is tricky for another reason, called horizontal gene transfer, a process by which sometimes (in fact, quite often), a microbe will absorb genes from nearby organisms, altering its genome and its corresponding functions, sometimes significantly.
 Once that happens, the resulting new microbe can itself divide indefinitely, producing more and more copies of itself with the new gene.
 Although the new microbes still mostly resemble their original ancestor, if the new gene makes a protein that affects your body somehow, it might as well be an entirely different species.